The Giant Project, featuring Proliferasian (Vancouver) & Little Giant Chinese Chamber Orchestra (Taiwan), ready to tour across Canada

 “A remarkable dialogue between jazz combo and orchestra, and between Western avant-garde sounds and Chinese traditions.
 Led by Lan Tung (Orchid Ensemble) on erhu and voice, with Kevin Romain drums, JP Cartertrumpet/electronics, and Colin Cowan bass, Proliferasian is joined by the Little Giant Chinese Chamber Orchestra (conducted by Chih-Sheng Chen) for a striking, varied set full of intensity and texture”. – 2015 Vancouver Jazz Festival

-Lan Tung’s Giant Project features the collaboration between Vancouver quartet Proliferasian and Taiwan’s Little Giant Chinese Chamber Orchestra, following their successful performances at the 2014 Sound of Dragon Music Festival and 2015 Vancouver International Jazz Festival.
+Lan Tung’s Giant Project features the collaboration between Vancouver band Proliferasian and Taiwan’s Little Giant Chinese Chamber Orchestra, following their successful performances at the 2014 Sound of Dragon Music Festival, 2015 Vancouver International Jazz Festival, and 2018 Festival International De Musique Actuel in Victoriaville, QC.
 Bringing together improvisers and classically trained musicians, combining jazz and Chinese traditional instruments, the resulting sound is unique in the world.

 The Giant Project offers three distinctive programs: